-JEL classification: E44, E52, E58
+JEL Classification: E44, E52, E58

-\ Associate Director-General, Institute for Monetary and Economic Studies, Bank of Japan (E-mail:shigenori.shiratsuka@boj.or.jp)
+Institute for Monetary and Economic Studies, Bank of Japan (E-mail: shigenori.shiratsuka@ boj.or.jp)

-I benefited from the discussions with Shin-ichi Fukuda, Takatoshi Ito, Ken Kuttner, Philippe Moutot, Erlend W. Nier, Kunio Okina, Huw Pill, Giovanni Vitale, Tsutomu Watanabe, the staffers of the Bank of Japan, and participants of the 2009 WEAI Annual Meeting in Vancouver and the workshop at the Ministry of Finance.
+I benefited from the discussions with Shin-ichi Fukuda, Takatoshi Ito, Ken Kuttner, Philippe Moutot, Kunio Okina, Huw Pill, Kazuo Ueda, Tsutomu Watanabe, the staff of the Bank of Japan (BOJ), and participants at the 2009 WEAI Annual Meeting in Vancouver, seminars at the Bank of England, the Federal Reserve Board, the Peterson Institute for International Economics, and the workshops at the International Monetary Fund, and the Ministry of Finance of Japan.
 I also thank Hiroyuki Ooi and Jouchi Nakajima for their assistance.
-The views expressed in the paper are those of mine and do not necessarily reflect those of the Bank of Japan.
+The views expressed in the paper are my own and do not necessarily reflect those of the BOJ.